easybuilders/easybuild-tutorial/docs/practical_information/README.md

 If you see a message like "`Illegal instruction (core dumped)`", the processor in your system is *not* compatible with the pre-installed software stack, and you will have to use another system to participate in the tutorial.

+After running this test, you should reset your environment by running "`module purge`", since most of the exercises assume you are starting from a clean environment.